 This is by far my favorite thing to do outdoors here, well besides sitting on the beach!
-This hike goes along the side of the mountain and passes by several secluded beaches where you can stop and take a dip to cool off so it’s the best of both worlds.
+This hike goes along the side of the mountain and passes by several secluded beaches where you can stop and take a dip to cool off.

 Playa Las Animas is a small fishing village that you can only reach by boat or this hike.
 There are several little restaurants and an adventure park.
 It’s popular for daytrippers so you should plan on arriving later in the afternoon.
-They usually leave around 3 pm.
+They usually leave in the late afternoon.

 Total time to hike to Las Animas: 1 hour 45 minutes

-You’ll pass by several empty, undeveloped beaches and a few nice resorts.
+You’ll pass by five undeveloped beaches and a few nice resorts.
 You’ll recognize Las Animas as it has a lot of restaurants, little beach shacks, and a long pier.
-All the restaurants serve delicious food and drink so reward yourself!
+All the restaurants serve delicious food and drinks so reward yourself!

-Most people go to Las Animas as a day trip so things shut down pretty early – around 5 pm.
+Most people go to Las Animas as a day trip so things shut down pretty early.
 When you’re ready, you can hike back or take a water taxi for 50 pesos.
 The last time we went the guys working at the restaurant helped us get a water taxi at 6 pm so no worries about getting stranded there.